An intro to different Privacy Frameworks

 FedRAMP ensures that cloud apps and services used by government agencies are safe.
 It enables efficient and cost-effective procurement of information systems and eliminates duplication of effort and risk management costs.

-If you are a SaaS provider, you need to keep your data on a FedRAMP compliant cloud service provider and your software must also comply with the framework.
+If you are a software as a service (SaaS) provider, you need to keep your data on a FedRAMP-compliant cloud service provider, and your software must also comply with the framework.

 To be FedRamp compliant, you need access control, awareness and training, audit and accountability, security assessment and authorization, configuration management, contingency planning, identification and authentication, and incident response.

-US federal agencies require FedRamp because it increases consistency with similar standards like NIST and FISMA.
-Together, they maintain transparency between cloud providers and the US government.
+US federal agencies require FedRAMP because it increases consistency with similar standards like the National Institute of Standards and Technology (NIST) and the Federal Information Security Management Act (FISMA).
+Together, these frameworks collectively contribute to maintaining transparency in the relationships between cloud providers and the US government.

 8. ISO 27701